turnerlabs/looker_stack_docker/README.md

 `docker-compose --verbose -f docker-compose.yml down`

-Navigate to http://localhost:80 to the looker website and login with.
+Navigate to http://localhost:80 to the Looker website and login with the credentials you set up in step 2.